JohnHiro84/JohnHiro84/README.md

 Most recently I finished App Academy's bootcamp curriculum.
-The bootcamp teaches Ruby, Rails, SQL, mongoDb, GraphQL, react and the Mern stack.
+The bootcamp teaches Ruby, Rails, SQL, mongoDb, GraphQL, react, redux, and the Mern stack.
 In the past, I've completed courses from Codecademy(ReactJs), some basic courses from the City College of San francisco(html/css/js),